Last updated on January 26th, 2023 at 05:00 pm

 Facebook Audience Network vs AdMob: Ad Quality

 AdMob, being a Google product, has global reachability and displays high-quality advertisements.
 It supports cross-platform monetization (Android, iOS, and Windows).
-Publishers have the ability to customize text ad units with specific colours and fonts in order to maximize visibility and click rates.
+Publishers can customize text ad units with specific colours and fonts to maximize visibility and click rates.

 Facebook Audience Network vs AdMob: Publisher List